jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 The young girl brought me a very long letter from the teacher, and then she quickly disappeared.
 Oh my!

-See the TIP Sheet on "Conjunctions" for more information.

 ## INTERJECTION

     An interjection is a word used to express emotion.